discourses/derma/README.md

 <br>

 ### Rationale
-This project has been chosen as a precursor, test case, to applying bayesian deep learning, amongst other bayesian techniques, to diagnostic, prognostic, and pathogenetic challenges in medicine.
+This project has been chosen as a precursor to applying bayesian deep learning, amongst other bayesian techniques, to diagnostic, prognostic, and pathogenetic challenges in medicine.
 [Uncertainty](https://www.stat.berkeley.edu/~aldous/157/Papers/Fox_Ulkumen.pdf) is an inherent aspect of medical and health diagnostics, but [deep learning methods that consider uncertainty are rarely used due to the scalability challenges of such methods](https://arxiv.org/pdf/1906.01620.pdf).
 A key example being bayesian deep learning methods.

-Bearing in mind the potential of deep learning in the fields of medicine & health, the objective of this project is to
+The first objective of this project is to

-* Apply bayesian deep learning, amongst other methods, to the stated problem within an engineering design/prototype that is not constrained by scalability; make the best use of bayes for model selection.
+* Apply deep learning, amongst other methods, to the stated problem within an engineering design/prototype that is not constrained by scalability.

 * Investigate and apply interpretability options.

-Non-bayesian deep convolutional neural networks [has been applied to skin cancer images](https://cs.stanford.edu/people/esteva/nature/).
+Note: non-bayesian deep convolutional neural networks [has been applied to skin cancer images](https://cs.stanford.edu/people/esteva/nature/).

 <br>
 <br>